indimail/indimail-virtualdomains/.github/README-indimail.md

 # IndiMail Control Files Formats

 A little known feature of IndiMail allows some of your control files to be in plain text, cdb or in MySQL.
 These control files include authdomains, badhelo, badext, badmailfrom, badrcptto, blackholedsender, blackholedrcpt, chkrcptdomains, goodrcptto, relaymailfrom and spamignore.
-If you have quite a large number of entries in any of the above control files, you can expect a significant performance gains by having these control files in cdb or MySQL.
+If you have quite a large number of entries in any of the above control files, you can expect significant performance gains by having these control files in cdb or MySQL.

 The mechanism is quite simple.
 For example, if you have the control file badmailfrom, <b>qmail-smtpd</b> will use badmailfrom.
 If you have the file badmailfrom.cdb, <b>qmail-smtpd</b> will first do cdb lookup in badmailfrom.cdb.
 To create badmailfrom.cdb, you need to run the command.

 `$ sudo /usr/bin/qmail-cdb badmailfrom`

 You can also have your entries in a MySQL table.
-Let say you have a MySQL server on the server localhost, a database named 'indimail' with user 'indimail' having password 'ssh-1.5-'.
+Let say you have a MySQL server on the server localhost, a database named 'indimail' with user 'indimail' having password 'abcdefgh'.
 To enable the control file in MySQL you need to create the control file with a .sql extension.
 The following enables the badmailfrom in MySQL

 ```
-# echo "localhost:indimail:ssh-1.5-:indimail:badmailfrom" > badmailfrom.sql
+# echo "localhost:indimail:abcdefgh:indimail:badmailfrom" > badmailfrom.sql
 ```

 Once you have created a file badmailfrom.sql, <b>qmail-smtpd</b> will connect to the MySQL server on localhost and look for entry in the column 'email' in the table badmailfrom.
 If this table does not exist, <b>qmail-smtpd</b> will create an empty table using the following SQL create statement